nukutkas/MealTime/README.md

 # MealTime

-Save your mealtime in the app for testing CoreData.
+Save your mealtime in the app for practice CoreData.

 # Installation